 Make Money in Growing Small Caps the Easy Way

 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
-If you expect small-cap companies to thrive over time, the Vanguard Small Cap Growth ETF (NYS: VBK) could save you a lot of trouble.
+If you expect small companies to do well over time because many of them have so much potential and room to grow, the Charles Schwab U.S. Small-Cap ETF (NYS: SCHA) could save you a lot of trouble.
 Instead of trying to figure out which companies will perform best, you can use this ETF to invest in lots of them simultaneously.

 ETFs often sport lower expense ratios than their mutual fund cousins.
-The Vanguard ETF's expense ratio -- its annual fee -- is a very low 0.12%.
-(Vanguard offerings typically sport exceedingly low fees.)
+The Schwab ETF's expense ratio -- its annual fee -- is an ultra-low 0.13%.

 What's in it?